 - Liquids inside the containers should only be filled 2/3rd of the total volume to prevent spilling.

 - Plastic or polyethylene trays or containers should not be used to prevent melting.
 This is due to the extreme steam temperature.

 What is the difference between automatic and manual autoclaves?

-Automatic autoclaves are extremely easy to operate thus why they are generally more expensive than manual units.
+Automatic autoclaves are extremely easy to operate thus why they are generally more expensive than manual devices.
 This is a set it and forget it type of experience.
 The menu items are easy to work with and create an auto experience compared to devices that are manual.
-All you need to do is set the autoclave to on/start, and you’re ready to go.
-How does it all work?
+All you need to do is set the autoclave to on/start in the menu, and you’re ready to go.
+So, how does sterilization work in auto steam autoclaves?

 - The water will fill the chamber automatically after you select your specific sterilization settings, which will typically be indicated by a light for your convenience.